solenopsis/Keraiai/README.md

 #### Declarative Model

-You will may also note our enums are more than simple name markers - they contain code as well as what we consider a "declarative" model.
+You may note our enums are more than simple named markers - they contain code as well as what we consider a "declarative" model.
 As an example, refer to [SessionUrlFactoryEnum](https://github.com/solenopsis/Keraiai/blob/master/src/main/java/org/solenopsis/keraiai/soap/session/SessionUrlFactoryEnum.java).
 We have two varying pieces:
 * The sub-URL for a session.
 * The factory that computes the "name" of the web service.
 For some SFDC web services, one uses the API version as the name of the web service.
 For custom web services it is the name of the Apex class.